J. D. Power III: Early life and education

-Born in Worcester, Massachusetts, Power was the oldest of four children.
-Power's father was an English teacher at Worcester Boys Trade High School, teaching at the school for 44 years.
-Power attended Saint Peter's High School.
-Following graduation from College of the Holy Cross in 1953, Power served four years as a line officer aboard the Coast Guard icebreaker USCGC Eastwind in the Arctic and Antarctic.
-During his service, he appeared briefly in a Disney documentary “Men Against The Arctic” about icebreakers.
+James David Power III was born on May 30, 1931, in Worcester, Massachusetts.
+He was the oldest of four children.
+His father was an English teacher at Worcester Boys Trade High School, teaching at the school for 44 years.

+After attending Saint Peter's High School, Power graduated from the College of the Holy Cross with a Bachelor of Arts in 1953.
+He then served four years as a line officer aboard the Coast Guard icebreaker USCGC Eastwind in the Arctic and Antarctic.
+He appeared briefly in a Disney documentary “Men Against The Arctic” about icebreakers.

 Power subsequently earned an MBA from the Wharton School of the University of Pennsylvania in Finance.
 He joined Ford Motor Company as a financial analyst and later worked for Marplan as a marketing research consultant for General Motors Corporation's Buick and GMC truck and coach divisions.
 In 1965, Power and his family moved to California with the purpose of establishing a family business.
 Prior to launching J.D.
 Power and Associates in 1968, Power worked as a marketing research executive for J. I. Case Company, a construction and farm equipment manufacturer, and was director of corporate planning for McCulloch Corporation, a Los Angeles-based engine manufacturer.